Jump to a staff member's profile:

 - Sara McGuinn, Program Assistant

-- Krista Buda, Assistant Director of Study Abroad Financial Services
+- Krista Buda Bethel, Assistant Director of Study Abroad Financial Services

-- Student Workers: Madison Berry, Kaitlyn Chriswell, Thu Dang, Steve Yanni
+- Student Workers: Madison Berry, Kaitlyn Chriswell, Kayleigh Madjar, Logan Fassbinder, Tori Latham

 Bill is a graduate of Colby College (BA) and The Johns Hopkins University (MA, PhD) and was a Senior Lecturer in Northwestern's Department of German from 1986-1997 where he taught German language and literature, served as the department’s Director of Undergraduate Studies, co-produced documentary videos in Germany and Switzerland and chaired the Council on Language Instruction.
 In 1995, he was named a Charles Deering McCormick University Distinguished Lecturer.
 As the founding director of Northwestern's Study Abroad Office (1997), Bill takes great pride in being part of a small team of dedicated study abroad professionals.
 He has served a leadership role on the Standards Committee for the Forum on Education Abroad since its formation in 2002 and was elected to two terms on the Forum Council.
 Bill has played an active role in the Forum’s development of the Standards and a Code of Ethics for the study abroad field.

 Francesca received her B.A. in French and Communication from Elmhurst College and spent part of her undergraduate studies in Nantes, France and Italy (Florence and Milan).
 Before joining Northwestern, Francesca worked for the Institute for the International Education of Students (IES Abroad).
-She advises for programs in the following countries: Australia, Austria, Cameroon, France, Germany, Italy, Madagascar, Mali, Morocco, the Netherlands, New Zealand, Senegal, and Switzerland.
-In addition, she is currently serving as interim adviser for Spain.
-She also manages major events - including Northwestern's annual Study Abroad Fair, pre-departure orientations and reentry events - in collaboration with various offices on campus and partner organizations.
+She advises for programs in the following countries: Australia, Austria, Cameroon, France, Germany, Italy, Madagascar, the Netherlands, New Zealand, Senegal, and Switzerland.
+She also manages the Study Abroad Office's major events - including Northwestern's annual Study Abroad Fair, pre-departure orientations and reentry activities - in collaboration with various offices on campus and partner organizations.

 Emily graduated from Bradley University with a B.A. in Religious Studies and Art History, and studied abroad in Vienna, Austria and Dublin, Ireland while a student there.
-Emily advises for programs in Ghana, South Africa, Uganda, Denmark, Greece, Hungary, Ireland and the United Kingdom.
-In addition, she is currently serving as interim adviser for the Americas.
+Emily advises for programs in the Czech Republic, Denmark, Ghana, Greece, Hungary, Ireland and the United Kingdom, Russia, South Africa, and Uganda.
 She is also responsible for managing study abroad data and the office's social media.
 Emily has worked at Northwestern since 2008, in both Human Resources and the Office for Research.
 She was also a student in the School of Continuing Studies, where she completed certificate programs in Philanthropy and Nonprofit Organizations and Museum Studies.

 A proud alumna of Northwestern, Sara studied abroad for a full year in Seville, Spain as an undergraduate at NU and received her BA in Spanish.
 After completing her MA in Applied Linguistics from the University of Massachusetts Boston, she tutored Spanish and taught English as a second language (ESL) for several years before returning to Northwestern, this time as a staff member.
 Sara manages the front desk of the Study Abroad Office and assists both advisers and students with a variety of administrative tasks.
 When not at work, she loves spending time with her husband and kids: playing games, listening to live music, watching sports, and reading.